 These benefits exist at all three layers (although the ATCO productivity benefit is only realised in the ATS Layer).
 Step 3 is the realisation of the Digital European Sky.

-1 System Wide Information Management (SWIM) enables service interfaces based on open standards.
+&lt;sup>1 SWIM enables service interfaces based on open standards.

-2 NewPENS is an evolution of the existing Pan-European Network Service (PENS) for ground-ground connectivity.
+&lt;sup>2 NewPENS is an evolution of the existing Pan-European Network Service (PENS) for ground-ground connectivity.

 How big are the benefits?

 Reducing costs and delays